 My research focuses on the development and application of advanced data assimilation techniques for studying geophysical problems.
 Much of this work targets hazardous weather events that present major challenges for environmental prediction, such as tropical cyclones and severe convective storms.
 Despite the socioeconomic importance of these events, they are often associated with a high degree of forecast uncertainty.
 Therefore, the most honest prediction for hazardous weather—or any weather events for that matter—is a probabilistic one.

 High-dimensional nonlinear systems such as Earth’s atmosphere, however, are incredibly challenging to represent probabilistically, even on very large supercomputers.
-This factor is among many of the obstacles scientists face when trying to predict the weather.
+This factor is just one of the many obstacles scientists face when trying to predict the weather.
 Limitations in numerical models, observation collection, and strategies for combining this information, also provide significant obstacles for achieving reliable probabilistic forecasts.
-For my research, I often work with dynamical meteorologists, numerical modelers, observation collectors, and scientists in the uncertainty quantification community to help design state-of-the-art environmental prediction systems.
+For my research, I often work with dynamical meteorologists, modelers, observation collectors, and scientists in the uncertainty quantification community to help design state-of-the-art environmental prediction systems.